wmjungmann/peitril/README.md

 *A crowd-sourced fuel-price tracker that helps drivers find the cheapest petrol/diesel nearby.*

-**Elevator pitch:** Peitril lets motorists snap a photo of a station’s price board, automatically extracts the prices using OCR, and shares them with everyone.
+Peitril lets motorists snap a photo of a station’s price board, automatically extracts the prices using OCR, and shares them with everyone.
 The result is a live, community-powered map of fuel prices so you can pick the best stop before you drive.

 ---